-Dr. Tony Bolden is Associate Professor of African and African-American Studies.
+Dr. Tony Bolden is a Professor of African and African-American Studies.
 His teaching and research interests include a broad spectrum of topics related to artistic expression in the African Diaspora, especially black music and literature.
 His book, Afro-Blue: Improvisations in African American Poetry and Culture (2004), is among the studies that prefigured the outpouring of scholarship devoted to black poetry today.
 Bolden has also figured prominently in funk studies.
 His new book, Groove Theory: The Blues Foundation of Funk, will be published in November.
 You can learn more about Bolden’s work on funk by visiting his website: www.phunkativity.org

-Abel Chikanda (Ph.D., University of Western Ontario) is an Assistant Professor of African & African-American Studies and Geography.
+Abel Chikanda (Ph.D., University of Western Ontario) is an Associate Professor of African & African-American Studies and Geography.
 His main research and teaching interests include migration and development, refugee movement, food security, and the informal sector in Africa.
 He has held teaching positions at several universities in Canada including Western University, Queen’s University and the University of Waterloo.

 Dr. Amal El Haimeur is an Assistant Teaching Professor of Arabic, and the coordinator of the Arabic language.
 She also serves as the director of the Arabic Summer Institute at Al-Akhawayn University in Morocco.
 She has extensive experience in foreign and second language instruction.
 She holds a Ph.D. in Linguistics from the University of Wisconsin-Milwaukee and specializes in Arabic as a heritage language, second language acquisition, and teaching Arabic as a foreign language.
 She is also interested in language contact in North Africa.